 What are Chemicals Agents?

 Chemicals agents or chemicals are present in every workplace.
-For example, inks, toners, adhesives, paints, oils, lubricants and cleaning fluids are all examples of chemicals.
+For example, inks, toners, adhesives, paints, oils, lubricants, hair dye, laboratory reagents, welding fume, hazardous medicinal products and cleaning fluids are all examples of chemicals.

 The term chemical agent means any chemical element or compound, on its own or admixed, as it occurs in the natural state or as produced, used or released, including release as waste, by any work activity, whether or not produced intentionally and whether or not placed on the market.